 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The importance of eating a healthy breakfast cannot be overstated.
 Here are five reasons that show why skipping breakfast is a bad idea.

 In a country filled with readily available processed and high-calorie foods, our eating habits have changed greatly – and so has kids’ liking of fruits and veggies.

 Fiber can lower blood cholesterol, prevent diabetes and help move food through your child’s digestive system — promoting healthy bowel function and protecting against constipation.

 One of the primary benefits of nutrient-rich foods is that they can reduce inflammation in the body.
 Exercise can cause acute or short-term inflammation, which is normal.

 Shepherd’s pie, a layered casserole of mashed potatoes, veggies and chicken, is the perfect way to get your fill of veggies with great taste to boot.
 Whip up this traditional favorite for a warm, hearty and healthy meal.

-Want to include mac and cheese at your holiday event, but want to make it a little fancier (and a little healthier?)
+Want to include mac and cheese at your next party, but want to make it a little fancier (and a little healthier?)
 Try incorporating a winter squash to make this traditional stand-by something different — and tasty!